France

 Most prominent NL value chains (Innovate, Trade & Invest)

-1. Value chain The digital transformation of health and care.
 This value chain contains among other things the innovation and business development opportunities of digital (tech) solutions, like AI for the transformation in the healthcare system.
 Also data infrastructure and data sharing models are areas for bilateral and EU collaborations.
-Subtopics within this value chain: eHealth/Digital Health: products and services in the area of information and communication technology that contribute to the efficiency, effectiveness and digitalisation of the care sector (e.g. in the area of cost-effectiveness, interoperability and artificial intelligence).

-Both France and the Netherlands have been highly investing in digitalization of the healthcare sector due to rising costs, the increasing and changing demand and lack of healthcare professionals.
-In France, like in the Netherlands, stakeholders are convinced care will gradually shift to the patients’ environment (rural areas, neighborhood and even their house), digital transformation is believed to put the patient in the center and bring the care to the patient in a cost-efficient way.
-France reserved 2 billion Euros to invest in the digitalization of their healthcare system as part of their healthcare strategy 2020-2030.
-Areas that show great potential for cooperation between the France and Netherlands are:
+Both France and the Netherlands have been investing in digitalisation of the healthcare sector due to rising costs, the increasing and changing demand and lack of healthcare professionals.
+In France, like in the Netherlands, stakeholders are convinced care will gradually shift to the patients’ environment (rural areas, neighbourhood and even their house), digital transformation is believed to put the patient in the center and bring the care to the patient in a cost-efficient way.
+France reserved 2 billion Euros to invest in the digitalisation of their healthcare system as part of their healthcare strategy 2020-2030.
+Moreover, the French President recently inaugurated the PariSanté Campus, a dedicated site for digital health which will help strengthen the attractiveness and competitiveness of health innovation in France, with an investment of €400 million.
+One of the areas that shows great potential for cooperation between the France and Netherlands is interoperability of systems: the Netherlands has as a goal to fully digitalise all patient records in 2025.
+France shares a similar ambition.
+Discussions on bilateral and EU level are ongoing between both governments and have been accelerated by the pandemic (e.g. by the need for common Covid-19 QR-code).
+This is a strong base for further exchange and cooperation on the interoperability of systems and (research) data on bilateral and EU-level.
+Especially with the launch of the European Health Data Space (EHDS) in 2022.

 • Key-enabling technologies in Health: Both France and the Netherlands are strengthening their expertise in the area of AI and blockchain in healthcare and are setting up national AI- and Health Data Hubs.
 This momentum calls for bilateral (and European) cooperation on R&D&I.

-As announced in the “Ségur de la santé”, in July 2020, the French Government committed a massive investment of 19 billion euros (6 billion of which from the France Recovery Plan) in the French healthcare system.
-Indeed, it exceeds the previous health investment plans Hospital 2007 (6 billion euros) and Hospital 2012 (2.5 billion euros).
-These envelopes have been entrusted to the ARSs (Regional Health Agencies) for all areas of the health system so they can define a regional strategy on priority projects for the period 2021-2029 for their territories.
+This value chain contains among other things the innovation and business development opportunities of hospitals and healthcare facilities of the future.
+As announced in the “Ségur de la santé”,the French Government committed a massive investment of 19 billion euros (6 billion of which from the France Recovery Plan) in the French healthcare system for a ten year period.
 These envelopes cover all fields – hospital, mental health, medico-social public or private - to give the flexibility to the players and to ensure that the response is adapted to the health needs of the territory.
-In short: 19 billion euros over ten years consisting of:
+In short: 19 billion euros over ten years.

 Overview Milestones & Collective Activities to France